Real-World Use & Statistics

 Both targets and drake identify targets in the declared dependency graph that can be resolved concurrently, which then can be processed in parallel on the local computer or distributed in the cloud via the future framework.

-Since the first CRAN release of future in June 2015, its uptake among end-users and package developers have grown steadily.
-During November 2024, future was among the top-0.8% most downloaded package on CRAN (Figure 1) and there are 408 packages on CRAN that directly depend on it (Figure 2).
-For map-reduce parallelization packages future.apply (top-0.9% most downloaded) and and furrr (top 1.5%), the corresponding number of packages are 177 and 146, respectively.
-If we consider recursive dependencies too, that is, packages that use the future package either directly or indirectly via another package, then 85% of all ~22,000 CRAN packages may rely on the future framework for their processing.
+Since the first CRAN release of future in June 2015, its uptake among end-users and package developers has grown steadily.
+As of June 2026, future is among the top-0.6% most downloaded packages on CRAN (Figure 1) and there are ~500 packages (+35%/year) on CRAN that directly depend on it (Figure 2).
+For map-reduce parallelization packages future.apply (top-0.8% most downloaded) and furrr (top 1.3%), the corresponding number of packages are ~300 (+55%/year) and ~180 (+25%/year), respectively.